 - Honors level courses are highly rigorous; they require a lot of work.
 This is worth it for teens who are applying to competitive private or state colleges.

 - Concentrate on Honors level for courses in the general area of your homeschool high schoolers’ future major or interest area.

-- Some competitive colleges want to see ALL core courses at Honors level.
+- Because some competitive colleges want to see ALL core courses at Honors level.
 Check with colleges of interest for their requirements.

 How do you develop Honors credit?